Armando-Cierra/color-ramp-builder/README.md

 <img src='./public/cover.png' width="100%"/>

 # Color Ramp Builder
-Color Ramp Builder is an App made for designers and for developers, facilitating the creation of custom and dynamic color ramps for design systems and other implemenattions.
+Is an App made for designers and for developers, facilitating the creation of custom and dynamic color ramps for design systems and other implemenattions.

 ## Installation
 The application is compatible with Windows and MacOS.
 Installers for both platforms are available as ZIP files in the [releases](https://github.com/Armando-Cierra/color-ramp-builder/releases) section.